daveschaefer/checkloc/README.md

 8. DTD values contain no invalid characters, including ```"%<```
 9. DTD comments contain no double hyphens ```--```
 10. No localization has duplicate keys defined in the same ```.properties``` file
-	(the same key name defined in different files is okay - presumably they will be loaded and used in different string bundles)
+	(the same key defined in different ```.properties``` files is okay - presumably they will be loaded and used in different string bundles)
 11. ```.properties``` values are valid, meaning either:
   1. no ```%``` on a line
   2. double ```%%``` to escape and print a regular ```%```